jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 420 Restrictions on design of funding mechanisms
 (1) In determining a design for a funding mechanism under section 419 or in varying a determination under section 423, the Minister may not—
   (a) identify a specified organisation or specified organisations to which funding is to be provided or denied under any funding mechanism; or
-  (b) specify conditions under section 419(3)﻿(d) that set limits on the fees that organisations may charge domestic students or that organisations may charge employers until—
+  (b) specify conditions under section 419(3)﻿(d) that set limits or requirements relating to fees that organisations may charge domestic students or that organisations may charge employers until—
     (i) the Minister has published a notice in the Gazette that— (A) states that the Minister proposes to specify conditions of that kind; and (B) sets out the proposed conditions; and